Breastfeeding – Hints to Help You Get Off to a Good Start

 What is the let-down reflex?

-The let-down reflex makes breastfeeding easier for your baby and means your milk is ready to flow.
-A few seconds to several minutes after you start breastfeeding, you may feel a tingle in your breast, and milk may start to drip from the breast not being used.
+The let-down reflex means your milk is ready to flow.
+It makes breastfeeding easier for you and your baby.
+You may feel a tingle in your breast, and milk may start to drip from the breast not being used.
 These are signs that your milk has “let-down.”
 Let-down may also occur if a feeding is overdue, if you hear your baby cry or even if you think about your baby.

 Let-down can be forceful enough to cause your baby to cough.
 If this is a problem, you can express some of your milk by hand before a feeding to bring on the let-down reflex before you start breastfeeding.